KDE/md4qt/README.md

    And one more cherry on the cake - `md4qt` can parse Markdown recursively.
    What it is described below.

+   If you need simple converter into `HTML`, possibly you will find other libraries are better for you.
+But if you need to do Markdown syntax highlighting, some complex things during editing of Markdown, like checking for Markdown element by its position, some clever things...
+Possibly you will find API of `md4qt` much more better.
+Guys, use what you like, but don't cry if something can not be done in a library you used :)
+   I don't want to say that everything is possible in `md4qt`, but this library is supported.
+For better support, please, write direct email to igor.mironchik@gmail.com, issues on https://invent.kde.org can be missed by me for a long time, as https://invent.kde.org don't send notifications to me...
+Sorry :(

 # What should I know about links in the document?

  * In some cases in Markdown link's URL is something document related.
 So, when